 A YOUNG CREATOR

-The Sterle style is quite recognizable.
-The jeweler has made many pieces with patterns reminiscent of nature.
-There are many brooches (jewelry very popular in the 1960s) and earrings representing birds, feathers or flowers.
+He made many brooches (which were very popular in the 1960s) and earrings representing birds, feathers and flowers.

 If you are interested in Pierre Sterlé jewels, don’t hesitate to discover what les Pierres de Julie have to offer in the store…

 We are also available for any free expertise of your Pierre Sterlé jewelry, for that you can send an email with your photos to email@example.com.